 The best shops for online flowery delivery in London

 While it has branched out into bigger hand-tied bouquets, it’s the lovely letterbox flowers that make Bloom & Wild petal-pioneers.
 The perfect size to slot through the letterbox, you don’t need to worry about someone being in to receive them, as these boxes of blooms will be there waiting on the doormat.
 Sort by occasion or collection and whether you're buying for a birthday, wedding or baby shower, Bloom & Wild will have you covered.
 Offering two-hour delivery within London, it’s a great option for the forgetful.
 Oh, and if you want to make things even more special, pair your blooms with some small extras, from Prestat chocolates to sweet-smelling candles.

-Every Monday, a couple of bunches of flowers will appear on this Clapton florist’s website for you to choose from.
+Every Monday, a couple of bunches of flowers will appear on this florist’s website for you to choose from.
 Hand-tied and wrapped in hessian, these beautiful bouquets can be delivered to most of London and all of the packaging is either biodegradable or recyclable.
 When they do arrive, it’s by bicycle – so while the flowers might be multicoloured, it’s a very green service.

 This east London floral emporium has a small shop outside The Ace Hotel in Shoreditch, should you be passing and fancy picking up a bunch.
 For delivery in London, That Flower Shop have a small selection of hand-tied bouquets, each named after a romantic movie, available online.
 Novelty names aside, they’re spectacular, alternative bouquets that'll make every hipster and art-enthusiast weak at the knees.